gbordyugov/cs143/README.md

-# My take on cs143 Compilers from Stanford
+# My take on CS143 Compilers from Stanford

+Here are my humble attempts to solve the assignments from [the CS143 Compilers](http://web.stanford.edu/class/cs143/) at Stanford.